pattylo/Aoligei/README.md

 5. Use the software “balenaEtcher” and the system image downloaded in Step2 to install ubuntu for VIM4.

 ### Post Installation
+1. First setup a new username with [NATO-alphabets](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) (for easy management lah...).
+Make it administrator to have ```sudo``` power.
+2. Then, reboot, login with new user, and delete the ```khadas``` user.
+Run the following to change the username:
+    ```
+    sudo passwd {username}
+    ```
-1. Install docker in VIM4.
+3. Install docker in VIM4.
 Follow this [page](https://docs.docker.com/engine/install/ubuntu/) and it should get the task done.
 Remember to read everything when you are doing the installation, please do not just blindly copy every single command into your terminal.

-2. Do the following to get your Docker image:
+4. Do the following to get your Docker image:
     ```
     git clone https://github.com/HKPolyU-UAV/airo_docker_lib
     ./build_hehe.sh vimswift